-- receiving zero business reviews
+- receiving zero business reviews on any of the best review website

 - receiving zero recent online business reviews

-- receiving negative online business reviews
+- receiving negative online reviews

 - or, the business simply has unmanaged online reviews across multiple business review websites